forfudan/MojoMiji/README.md

 This is the repository of the [Mojo Miji, a guide to Mojo programming language from a Pythonista's perspective](https://mojo-lang.com), written by Yuhao Zhu.

+The example programs featured in the book can be found in [this repo](https://github.com/forfudan/my-first-mojo-project).

+> [!NOTE]
+>Please considering raising an issue or start a discussion if you find any errors or inaccuracies in this Miji.
+Because the book is constantly updated to keep up with the fast-evolving Mojo language, direct PR is not encouraged, as it may cause conflicts.
+Thank you for your understanding and support!

 Mojo is a new programming language developed by Modular, a company founded by Chris Lattner, the creator of Swift and LLVM.
 The language was made known to the public in 2023 and it has been open-sourcing its [standard library](https://github.com/modular/modular) gradually since early 2024.
 Mojo is initially designed to be a superset of the Python programming language, incorporating modern features such as static typing, ownership, traits, and meta-programming.
 These enhancements allow Python users to transition easily while benefiting from increased execution speed and enhanced safety.
 Mojo’s long-term goal is to be fully compatible with Python syntax and ecosystem.

 I started to use Mojo at the early stage of its development in early 2024.
 Later, I participated in the development of the [NuMojo library](https://github.com/Mojo-Numerics-and-Algorithms-group/NuMojo), which is a library for numerical computing similar to NumPy, SciPy in Python.
 During this process, Mojo is growing, so do I. I learned a lot about Mojo and found it to be a powerful, promising, attractive, and fun programming language.
 I also encountered many challenges and pitfalls that I had to overcome.
 Mojo's syntax and features were quite similar to Python, but there were also significant differences that required careful attention.